kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(1\) The rotorcraft-load combination does not include human external cargo,

-\(2\) Structural component approval for external load operations under either §29.865 or under equivalent operational standards is obtained,
+\(2\) Structural component approval for external load operations under either [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.865   External loads.|§29.865]] or under equivalent operational standards is obtained,

 \(3\) The portion of the total weight that is greater than the maximum weight established under paragraph (a) of this section is made up only of the weight of all or part of the jettisonable external load,

 \(4\) Structural components of the rotorcraft are shown to comply with the applicable structural requirements of this part under the increased loads and stresses caused by the weight increase over that established under paragraph (a) of this section, and

-\(5\) Operation of the rotorcraft at a total weight greater than the maximum certificated weight established under paragraph (a) of this section is limited by appropriate operating limitations under §29.865 (a) and (d) of this part.
+\(5\) Operation of the rotorcraft at a total weight greater than the maximum certificated weight established under paragraph (a) of this section is limited by appropriate operating limitations under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.865   External loads.|§29.865]] (a) and (d) of this part.

 \[Doc.
 No. 5084, 29 FR 16150, Dec.
 3, 1964, as amended by Amdt.
 29-12, 41 FR 55471, Dec.
 20, 1976; Amdt.
 29-43, 64 FR 43020, Aug.
 6, 1999; Amdt.
 29-51, 73 FR 11001, Feb.
 29, 2008\]

 ### §29.27   Center of gravity limits.

-The extreme forward and aft centers of gravity and, where critical, the extreme lateral centers of gravity must be established for each weight established under §29.25.
+The extreme forward and aft centers of gravity and, where critical, the extreme lateral centers of gravity must be established for each weight established under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.25   Weight limits.|§29.25]].
 Such an extreme may not lie beyond—

 \(a\) The extremes selected by the applicant;